jayway/ServiceFabric-Lab/README.md

 - Promotion of a secondary doesn't occur until `RunAsync` and `CloseAsync` return
 - Services immediately lose write access to Reliable Collections upon shutdown

+## Reliable Collections

+State is persisted in reliable collections.
+Reliable collections include implementations of `IReliableDictionary` and `IReliableQueue`.
+Both inherit from `IReliableCollection` which in turn inherit from `IReliableState`.

+Implementation of `IReliableState` are sometimes referred to as "reliable state providers" and their lifecycles are managed by `IStateManager`.

 ## Scenarios

 1. Data computation using reliable services.